guillaumeoudin/data_modeling_postgres/README.md

 ## Sparkify Database Project

-This project creates a postgres database `sparkifydb` for a fictional music app, *Sparkify*.
-The purpose of the project is to create an ETL pipeline which loads song and user data from json files to the database, enabling us to run analytics queries on the data.
+This project creates a database for **Sparkify**, a fictional company offering music through its app.
+The purpose of the project is to create an ETL pipeline which extracts, transforms and loads semi-structured data from json files to structured data into a postgres database, enabling us to run analytics queries on the data.

 ## Data before modeling
 The raw data consists of files located in 2 directories: